BiCroLab/3Dstructures2communities/README.md

 |__docs: directory containing some documentation

-|__notebooks: directory containing a jupyter notebook with a working example of the analysis, run a random small dataset
+|__notebooks: directory containing a jupyter notebook with a working example of the analysis, run on a random small dataset